Pain relief for moms and babies with osteopathy

-You can't get a deep latch because you can't get your baby to open her mouth wide enough.
+Your baby's latch feels shallow.
+You can't get a deep latch because your baby won't open her mouth wide enough.

-You need a break.
-You nurse and comfort your baby all day and all night.
+You feel like you nurse and comfort your baby all day and all night.
 You feel trapped under your baby.
 You want your body back.
+You need a break!

 What's possible for you to have

-A baby that melts into your arms and falls asleep with a full belly (sleeping more deeply & for longer).
+A baby that melts into your arms and falls asleep content with a full belly.

 Having more time and space for yourself in between feeds as your baby gets better using her body to breastfeed more effectively.